kewok/spegg/Documentation/Tutorial.md

 ## Object-Oriented Programming (OOP) Kick-off:

-Initially, some familiarity with object-oriented programming would help ([this](http://sepwww.stanford.edu/sep/jon/family/jos/oop/oop1.htm) is an excellent and very accessible introduction; it's written to introduce students to java.
+Initially, some familiarity with object-oriented programming would help ([this](https://web.archive.org/web/20240714034543/https://sep.stanford.edu/sep/jon/family/jos/oop/oop1.htm) is an excellent and very accessible introduction; it's written to introduce students to java.
 What you would learn from this is how the author made useful real-life analogies to multiple OOP concepts, which are supposed to be hard to grasp but become easier with these analogies.
 But don't worry - what it says is almost entirely applicable to C++ as well).

-Ironically, the official author group of Java, **_[Oracle](https://www.oracle.com/])_** also created a **[tutorial web page for OOP in Java](https://docs.oracle.com/javase/tutorial/index.html)**.
-Please refer to it if you desire to delve even deeper into the OOP world with the Java language!
-The topics that may be most relevant to this project are **_[Learning the Java Language](https://docs.oracle.com/javase/tutorial/java/index.html)_** and **_[Collections](https://docs.oracle.com/javase/tutorial/collections/index.html)_**.

-However, for `C++`, there is no official tutorial page from its author, but [this tutorial page](https://www.tutorialspoint.com/cplusplus/cpp_object_oriented.htm) also achieves the likely purpose to the Oracle's Documentation.
+That's above has been enough for working for this project!
+Nevertheless, for any zeal of delving deeper into `C++`-specific OOP, [this tutorial page](https://www.tutorialspoint.com/cplusplus/cpp_object_oriented.htm) covers almost all key OOP concepts needed.

 ## My first **sPEGG** project

-**sPEGG** makes extensive use of the **[thrust](https://github.com/thrust/thrust)** library to facilitate parallelization on the GPU.
+**sPEGG** makes extensive use of the **[thrust](https://github.com/NVIDIA/cccl)** library to facilitate parallelization on the GPU.
 As such, we encourage users who are eager to try out **sPEGG** to become at least somewhat acquainted with how [thrust works](https://nvidia.github.io/cccl/thrust/).

 The rest of this guide assumes you are looking to create a GPU simulation using forward-time population genetics for your eco-evolutionary model.
 The basic design is more or less identical for the CPU version; just be sure to checkout [the CPU version of the code](https://github.com/kewok/spegg/tree/CPU_version) at the start, use ```host_vector``` throughout instead of ```device_vector```, and modify the random number generator as needed along the way.
 See the examples in [the CPU version](https://github.com/kewok/spegg/tree/CPU_version/Examples) to get a feel for how to do that.